JCTRoth/CVWebpageTemplate/README.md

 After you have done the following customizations:
 - Add your resume information like name, title, e-mail, skills to `resume.json`
 - Add your "about me" section (ABOUT_ME.md)
+  - You can use the placeholder `#YEARS_OF_EXPERIENCE#` to automatically calculate and display your years of experience based on the earliest start date in `resume.json`.
 - Add your "contact" page (CONTACT.md)
 - Add a personal picture or use a placeholder if you are not comfortable with it (peronal_photo.jpg)
 - Add your own projects as a display of your achievements